marcelo225/django-keycloak-auth/README.md

 $ docker-compose up
 ```

-2. type http:localhost:8080/ in your web browser
+2. Open http://localhost:8080/ in your web browser